 - Compliance with site investigation and remediation requirements, including mandatory and regulatory timeframes.

-One of the larger redevelopment projects with significant environmental implications in which the firm was recently involved is the iPORT 440 International Business Center in Perth Amboy.
+One of the larger redevelopment projects with significant environmental implications in which the firm was involved is the iPORT 440 International Business Center in Perth Amboy.
 The firm represented the Pert Amboy Redevelopment Agency and in that capacity, negotiated and prepared a redevelopment agreement to provide office, retail, technology/flex warehousing, a waterfront greenway and certain recreational property for public use and enjoyment.
 This brownfield site is listed on the New Jersey Portfield Site List for development for light manufacturing to serve the Port area.
 The $178,000,000 project, backed by Goldman Sachs, involved complex environmental cleanup and long-term liability issues related to the operation and maintenance of engineering and institutional controls which comprised the permanent remedy, as well as the renewal and funding of the requisite Remedial Action Permits and Remediation Financial Assurance, respectively.